 - Covered entities with 15 or more employees must also implement written grievance procedures and keep confidential the identity of an individual who filed a grievance.

-- Designation of a coordinator and the adoption of a grievance procedure are due within 120 days of the effective date of the final regulations, i.e., by November 2, 2024.
+- Designation of a coordinator must be made within 120 days of the effective date of the final regulations, i.e., by November 2, 2024.
+The grievance procedure must be adopted by July 5, 2025.

 - Policies & Procedures; Staff Training